 If you find a mark on the back of the button, similar to silver’s hallmarks, this could name a manufacturer or place of origin.
 If you know the history or provenance of a button, or even better—a set of buttons—record it in detail and keep it with the buttons.
 If you have a bakelite, celluloid, art deco style, or ivory button, it suggests that it’s vintage.
 But, since women’s fashions in the 19th century regularly included buttons, these are common and not necessarily valuable.
 Buttons from the 18th century and earlier are considered rare and valuable.

 If you have any buttons that you believe to be valuable, or you just want to identify the material they are made of, contact a button collector or button dealer.
 An excellent place to start is the National Button Society.
 Or try to locate a copy of the now out-of-print “Big Book of Buttons” (Boyertown Publishing, 1981; New Leaf Press, 1991).
 This volume is considered the Bible of button-collecting.
-If you want to learn more, Button Bytes is an online discussion group about buttons.

 Get the latest including tips, techniques and special offers straight to your inbox.